Home Infusion Therapy

 We're here to answer your infusion questions; call 913-588-2600.

-About home infusion therapy
+How does home infusion therapy work?

-Some of our personalized therapies include:
+Some of the personalized therapies available at The University of Kansas Health System include:

 - Antibiotic and antiviral therapies